R1K1001/R1K1001/README.md

 - I’m currently learning to survive.
 - I’m looking to collaborate on open source projects.
 - Reach me via Telegram - https://t.me/august_1001
-- Fun fact: I use Arch, btw.
+- Fun fact : I use Arch, btw.

 <!---
 R1K1001/R1K1001 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.